sarthakdalal28/sarthakdalal28.github.io/_posts/2025-11-01-resume-tips.md

   - FAANG
 ---

-## Resume Tips That Got Me My Job at Google

 The tech job hunt, especially for entry-level roles, is an experience.
 I call it my "**resume iteration era**" because I spent countless hours tweaking, rewriting, and sending my resume into the void, hoping for a sign of life.

 The good news?
 The process works.
 After many, many versions, I landed on a resume that finally started getting results: interviews with **Google** and **Amazon**, an **Online Assessment (OA) from Meta**, and significant traction with small and mid-sized companies.